a-ads/blog/content/blog/why-you-need-chatbots-for-your-crypto-business-part-2.md

 * What does the bot do when it does not understand the request?
 What does it answer?
 * Are there any dead-end dialogues?

-Step 9.
-Analysis
+**Step 9.
+Analysis**

 After some time, analyze the work of your chatbot by looking at some product metrics.
 You will need the following:

-* Bounce rate.
-Check how frequently and what questions the chatbot did not understand the user and gave answers like: "Try to rephrase your request."
+* **Bounce rate:** Check how frequently and what questions the chatbot did not understand the user and gave answers like: "Try to rephrase your request."
-* Session Duration.
-Calculate the average time spent in conversation with clients.
+* **Session Duration:** Calculate the average time spent in conversation with clients.
 If it turns out to be too short, it will likely mean the chatbot is useless.
-* Premature conversation termination.
-Learn how many users have terminated the interaction with the bot.
+* **Premature conversation termination:** Learn how many users have terminated the interaction with the bot.
 Why?
-* Goal Achievement Rate.
-How many customers got their questions answered?
+* **Goal Achievement Rate:** How many customers got their questions answered?
 If your bot is focused on scheduling appointments or product sales, how many consumers could sign up/purchase the product they need?
-* Customer Satisfaction.
-If you have a feedback feature implemented, check how many people rated the quality of your bot.
+* **Customer Satisfaction:** If you have a feedback feature implemented, check how many people rated the quality of your bot.

-Step 10.
-What to do next?
+**Step 10.
+What To Do Next?**

 Technology, like chatbots, develops quickly.
 It means you should constantly analyze and improve your chatbot.

 At the initial stage, it is better to create a simple bot and then add new features to it per the requests and needs of your customers.

-## Chatbot examples
+## Chatbot Examples

 Some successful chatbot examples were created and implemented by well-known companies:

-1. Adidas Women: a chatbot that sends product updates
+1. **Adidas Women:** a chatbot that sends product updates

 This bot enables women to find the right products and helps them register within a conversational interface for users.

-2. [Sephora](https://www.chatbotguide.org/sephora-bot): improves user experience with personalized recommendations
+2. **[Sephora](https://www.chatbotguide.org/sephora-bot):** improves user experience with personalized recommendations

 ![](https://lh4.googleusercontent.com/HXVIaDDFstRDTMkoRnmhoP-jrOcsMrKmBbW1hyxdlzhrMAOyfiBf1h-aZu3hmdTCZZP7yQ5jZvFxicHU-2GAl42aOlitHKxBRY0Rx191DV_i--M-OhLKiJlH3bW4HLEQOnrRf2jeiUhKdTMCJu0xqME)*Source: Sephora.com*

-3. Marriott Hotel: Meets their customer requests effectively
+3. **Marriott Hotel:** Meets their customer requests effectively

 Marriott's bots help guests request essential hotel services, acting as an in-phone concierge.
 It helps eliminate a middleman's involvement and enables requests to be met quickly and efficiently.

-4. KLM Royal Dutch Airlines is a multilingual FB bot

-This travel assistant is accessible 24×7, speaks multiple languages, provides real-time responses to travelers' queries, and is available on the FB Messenger app.
+4. **KLM Royal Dutch Airlines Bot:** This travel assistant is accessible 24×7, speaks multiple languages, provides real-time responses to travelers' queries, and is available on the FB Messenger app.